Universities and antisemitism: 18th and 19th century

 With the Jewish emancipation period, Jewish students were increasingly admitted to universities, such as Polish Jews studying medicine at the University of Padua, Jews entering German universities, and Jews graduating from the Ivy League colleges in the U.S.

 During this period, Johann Jakob Schudt, a Catholic author from Frankfurt, expressed concern over the Italian universities' disregard for the canon law of the Council of Basel.
 He criticized institutions such as the University of Padua for allowing "ignoramuses and even the despised Jews" to obtain degrees.
 Johann Heinrich Schuette later asserted in 1745 that awarding a medical doctorate to a Jew was inconsistent with Christian beliefs.
 As a result, Jews were largely excluded from the majority of European universities during this period.

 The 19th century saw the tide of liberalism sweeping across England and academia, leading to the partial dismantling of old barriers.
 Government policies facilitated Jewish enrollments, thanks to the European Enlightenment.
 Joseph II, Holy Roman Emperor, issued a Patent of Toleration in 1782, Prussia enacted reforms starting in 1812.

 During the 19th Century, Jewish scholars began to receive more regular appointments to university faculty, serving as professors at German, U.S., and even Russian universities.

 However, Jewish students had to function in university settings that could be inhospitable.
 In Germany, Jews sometimes kept their Jewish identity under wraps, though they did form Jewish student associations by the 1880s.
 According to one scholar, they "students and student associations wove together a beautiful, vibrant and multifarious tapestry of German Jewish identity."
-There was an anti-semitic backlash toward the end of the 19th century in Germany, when Jewish students encountered university faculty advocating modern racial antisemitism.
+There was an antisemitic backlash toward the end of the 19th century in Germany, when Jewish students encountered university faculty advocating modern racial antisemitism.